renlulu/ParseProject/Messi/project.md

 ---
+name: Messi
-name: Messidescription: Brings together artists to contribute and showcase their creative works, designs and ideas.
+description: Brings together artists to contribute and showcase their creative works, designs and ideas.
 logo: No
 categories: NFT
 status: Live